OpenHeartDevelopers/pycemrg/docs/API_reference.md

 ### **`pycemrg` API Reference: Model & Label Management**

 **Overview:**
-The `pycemrg` library provides a decoupled, configuration-driven system for managing Machine Learning models and anatomical labels.
-The core principle is that the library is stateless and generic; the consuming application provides YAML files to configure its behavior.
+The pycemrg library provides a decoupled, configuration-driven system for managing common development and research tasks, including Machine Learning models, anatomical labels, and system command execution.
+The core principle is that the library is stateless and generic; the consuming application provides configuration to direct its behavior.
 The typical workflow is:

-1. (Optional) Use the `ConfigScaffolder` or the `pycemrg` CLI to generate template `models.yaml` and `labels.yaml` files.
+1. (Optional) Use the ConfigScaffolder or the pycemrg CLI to generate template configuration files.
 2. Populate these YAML files with application-specific data.
-3. Instantiate `ModelManager` and `LabelManager` with the paths to these configuration files.
+3. Instantiate the required managers (ModelManager, LabelManager, CommandRunner).
-4. Use the manager instances to retrieve model paths and translate label values.
+4. Use the manager instances to retrieve model paths, translate label values, and execute external processes.

 ---